 Tompkins’s first major conservation project was Pumalín Park in Chile, an area of 320.000 hectares with Valdivian temperate rainforest, high peaks, lakes, and rivers.
 In 1991, he bought the Reñihué farm, a semi-abandoned farm at the end of the Reñihué Fjord, planning to set aside 17.000 hectares of this unique forest from possible exploitation.
-In the next decade, The Conservation Land Trust added another 280.000 hectares in nearly contiguous parcels to the Pumalín Park.
+During the next decade, The Conservation Land Trust added another 280.000 hectares in nearly contiguous parcels to the Pumalín Park.

 In 2005, then President Ricardo Lagos declared this area as a Nature Sanctuary, a special designation of the Chilean State, granting it additional environmental and non-developmental protection.
 The Conservation Land Trust has donated these protected lands to Fundación Pumalín (a Chilean foundation), for their administration and continual development as a type of National Park with public access under a private initiative.

-Just very recently during an emotional ceremony Doug and Kris Tompkins donated another piece of land, another piece of wilderness at the most Southern tip of the Argentina and Chile National Parks Network and so proved that idea to be continued.
-They bought additional 15.000 hectares of wilderness and donate to the people of these counties as further proof of their enormous generosity.
+Just very recently during an emotional ceremony Doug and Kris Tompkins donated another piece of land, another piece of Wilderness at the most Southern tip of the Argentina and Chile National Parks Network and so proved that idea to be continued.
+They bought additional 15.000 hectares of Wilderness and donate to the people of these counties as further proof of their enormous generosity.